 Skip to content

-It's a great idea to deploy large language models locally to save money and protect data privacy!
+The idea of deploying large language models locally to save money and protect data privacy is great!

-However, diving into the world of models can be confusing with various parameters and models like 7B, 14B, 32B, 70B...
-The same model even has so many parameters.
-Which one should you choose?
+But diving into the world of models, the various parameters and model numbers can be overwhelming: 7B, 14B, 32B, 70B...
+The same model has so many parameters, which one should you choose?

 And what level is my computer at?
 Which one can it run?

-Don't worry!
-This article will help you clarify your thoughts and tell you in the simplest way how to choose hardware for deploying large language models locally!
-I guarantee you won't be confused after reading it!
+Don't panic!
+This article will help you clarify your thoughts and tell you in the simplest way how to choose hardware for deploying large models locally!
+Guarantee you won't be confused after reading it!

 There is a Hardware Configuration and Model Size Reference Table at the bottom of this article.

-• The meaning of parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" stands for Billion.
-Parameters can be thought of as the "weights" learned by the model during training, which store the model's understanding of language, knowledge, and patterns.
+• Meaning of Parameters: The numbers 7B, 14B, 32B represent the number of parameters in a large language model (LLM), where "B" is an abbreviation for Billion.
+Parameters can be considered as the "weights" that the model learns during training, and they store the model's understanding of language, knowledge, and patterns.

-• Number of parameters and model capabilities: Generally speaking, the more parameters a model has, the more complex it is, and theoretically it can learn and store richer information, thereby capturing more complex language patterns and performing more powerfully in understanding and generating text.
+• Parameter Count and Model Capability: Generally speaking, the more parameters a model has, the more complex the model is.
+Theoretically, it can learn and store richer information, thereby capturing more complex language patterns and performing more powerfully in understanding and generating text.

-• Resource consumption and model size: Models with more parameters also require more computing resources (GPU power), larger memory (VRAM and system RAM), and more data for training and running.
+• Resource Consumption and Model Size: Models with more parameters also mean that they require more computing resources (GPU computing power), more memory (VRAM and system memory RAM), and more data for training and running.

-• Large models (such as 32B, 65B or even larger): Capable of handling more complex tasks, generating more coherent and more nuanced text, and may perform better in knowledge Q&A, creative writing, etc. However, they have high hardware requirements and run relatively slowly.
+• Large Models (such as 32B, 65B or even larger): Can handle more complex tasks, generate more coherent and nuanced text, and may perform better in knowledge question answering, creative writing, etc. However, they have high hardware requirements and run relatively slowly.

-• Small models (such as 7B, 13B): Consume fewer resources, run faster, and are more suitable for running on resource-constrained devices or in latency-sensitive application scenarios.
-Small models can also perform well in some simple tasks.
+• Small Models (such as 7B, 13B): Consume fewer resources and run faster, making them more suitable for running on devices with limited resources or application scenarios that are sensitive to latency.
+Small models can also perform well on some simple tasks.

-• The choice trade-off: Choosing the size of the model requires a trade-off between the capabilities of the model and hardware resources.
-More parameters are not necessarily "better"; the most suitable model needs to be selected based on the actual application scenario and hardware conditions.
+• Trade-offs in Selection: Choosing the size of the model requires a trade-off between the model's capabilities and hardware resources.
+More parameters are not necessarily "better"; the most suitable model needs to be selected according to the actual application scenario and hardware conditions.

-What Kind of Hardware Do I Need to Run a Local Model?
+What Kind of Hardware Do I Need to Run Local Models?

 • Core Requirement: Video RAM (VRAM)

-• Importance of VRAM: When running a large model, the model's parameters and intermediate calculation results need to be loaded into the video memory.
-Therefore, the size of the video memory is the most critical hardware indicator for running a local large model.
-Insufficient video memory will cause the model to fail to load, or only allow the use of very small models, and may even seriously reduce the running speed.
+• Importance of VRAM: When running large models, the model's parameters and intermediate calculation results need to be loaded into the video memory.
+Therefore, the size of the video memory is the most critical hardware indicator for running local large models.
+Insufficient video memory will cause the model to fail to load, or only very small models can be used, or even severely reduce the running speed.

-• The Bigger, the Better: Ideally, having a GPU with as much VRAM as possible is best, so you can run larger parameter models and get better performance.
+• The bigger, the better: Ideally, having a GPU with as much VRAM as possible is the best, so that you can run models with larger parameters and get better performance.

-• The role of RAM: System memory RAM is used to load the operating system, run programs, and supplement video memory.
-When video memory is insufficient, system RAM can be used as "overflow" space, but it will be much slower (because RAM is much slower than VRAM) and will significantly reduce model operating efficiency.
+• Role of RAM: System memory RAM is used to load the operating system, run programs, and serve as a supplement to video memory.
+When video memory is insufficient, system RAM can be used as "overflow" space, but the speed will be much slower (because RAM is much slower than VRAM), and the model running efficiency will be significantly reduced.

-• Enough RAM is also important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU video memory is limited.
-More RAM can help alleviate video memory pressure.
+• Sufficient RAM is also important: It is recommended to have at least 16GB or even 32GB or more of system RAM, especially when your GPU video memory is limited, more RAM can help alleviate video memory pressure.

 • Processor (CPU)

-• The role of the CPU: The CPU is mainly responsible for data pre-processing, model loading, and some model calculation tasks (especially in the case of CPU offloading).
+• Role of CPU: The CPU is mainly responsible for data pre-processing, model loading, and some model calculation tasks (especially in the case of CPU offloading).
 A CPU with good performance can improve the model loading speed and assist the GPU in calculations to a certain extent.

-• NPU (Neural Network Processing Unit): Some laptops are equipped with an NPU (Neural Processing Unit), which is a dedicated hardware for accelerating AI calculations.
+• NPU (Neural Processing Unit): The NPU (Neural Processing Unit) equipped in some laptops is a hardware specially used to accelerate AI calculations.
 NPU can accelerate specific types of AI operations, including the reasoning process of some large models, thereby improving efficiency and reducing power consumption.
-If your laptop has an NPU, that would be a plus, but the GPU is still the core of running a local large model.
+If your laptop has an NPU, that would be a plus, but the GPU is still the core of running local large models.
 The support and effect of NPU depend on the specific model and software.

-• The role of storage: You need enough hard drive space to store model files.
-Large model files are usually very large.
+• Role of Storage: You need enough hard drive space to store model files.
+The files of large models are usually very large.
 For example, a quantized 7B model may also require 4-5GB of space, and larger models require tens or even hundreds of GB of space.

 • SSD is better than HDD: Using a solid-state drive (SSD) instead of a mechanical hard drive (HDD) can significantly speed up model loading.